Exercising Specific Muscle Groups: A Targeted Approach to Fitness

 Take speed training, for instance.
 When trying to channel your inner Usain Bolt, the treadmill becomes your pacer.
 No more of that “started too fast, now I’m dying” drama that happens on the track.
 The machine sets the pace, and you need to keep up.
 It’s as simple as that.

 Now, I’m not here to convince you that the treadmill (or “dreadmill” as the gym rats like to call it) will suddenly become your favorite thing ever.
-But I can promise you this: with the proper workout, you’ll be so focused on not falling off or catching your breath that you won’t have time to watch those numbers slowly tick by.
+But I can promise you this: with the proper workout, you’ll focus on not falling off or catching your breath that you won’t have time to watch those numbers slowly tick by.
 And isn’t that half the battle?

 So grab your water bottle and lace up those shoes.
 We’re about to turn that boring old treadmill into your secret weapon for burning calories, building speed, and crushing your fitness goals.
 Trust me, boredom will be the last thing you think when you finish these workouts.